 … when thinking about Franconia.
 You haven’t thought about Franconia?
 That verdant heart of central Germany, where the Main River makes its leisurely way through an area called God’s Garden, where the towns were founded so long ago that some were Roman, where both beer drinkers and wine drinkers are happy to pilgrimage?
 If you sign on for “Bicycling & Barging Along the Main River” idyllic will be often on your mind.
 You’ll find that Main is pronounced “mine” here, and also learn that the locals call themselves Franconians, not Bavarians, although technically Bavaria is the region.

 Bicyclists are expected in Franconia; the bicycle paths are asphalt and well-maintained and country roads accommodate transport on four wheels, two wheels or two feet.
-Our route will follow the river (bonus: following a river downstream means a gentle down hill most of the time) with overnights on our own barge, docked in pretty towns that still have their castles and their half-timbered houses.
+Our route will follow the river with overnights on our own barge, docked in pretty towns that still have their castles and their half-timbered houses.
 The usual daily run of 15 to 36 miles will give us a total of around 150 miles traveled when the tour winds up in Aschaffenburg, seven nights from the start.